SAMSAM-55/DefiMaths/README.md

 # DefiMaths

 DefiMaths is an open-source project that aims to provide a flexible template for a complete quiz website.
 This template mainly focuses on math typed quizzes.
-It supports complex math symbols using `MathJax`
+It supports complex math symbols using `MathJax`.

 ## Features